KeithPinson/TwentyMinute/README.md

+**twentyminute**

+A "no interrupts" Twenty Minute Timer

 # Twenty Minute

 The Twenty Minute Solution, as I once called an earlier version of this app, was inspired to solve the problem of frequent interruptions.
 When the timer is running I can feel free to say, "Sorry I can't be interrupted right now, but we can talk in about 20 minutes."

-Twenty minutes was chosen was because it is the most I could realistically ask someone to wait until I was done.
+Twenty minutes was chosen was because it seemed the most I could realistically ask someone to wait until I was done.

 You might think this is a Pomodoro Timer but it is not.
 Although both Twenty Minute and the Pomodoro Technique are inspired by kitchen timers they have different goals.
 The Pomodoro seems to have been invented for someone who can work uninterrupted for hours forgetting to take a break, hence the work for 25 minutes and break for 5 minutes emphasis.
 In my world, and maybe yours too, breaks are often and many but not by choice but because they are interruptions; distracting and unplanned.
 Uninterrupted blocks of time are a rarity, so the emphasis is on working short 20 minute bursts without interruption.